 - Mahindra Electric, another automotive manufacturer with aspiration for leadership in the Indian electric vehicle sector, is part of the conglomerate Mahindra & Mahindra.
 Mahindra acquired the Bengaluru based Reva Electric Car Company, as part of its electrification strategy.
 Mahindra changed the name from Reva to Mahindra Electric Mobility Limited.

 - Though electric vehicles are not a new invention, Reva (Revolutionary Electric Vehicle Alternative) was a front runner in regards to modern electric cars.
 The company was founded by Chetan Maini in 1994.
-The REVA went launched in India in 2001 and in the UK in 2003.
+The REVA was launched in India in 2001 and in the UK in 2003.

 - Mahindra had gained significant experience in electric vehicles via its acquisition of the Benguluru based company, the Reva Electric Car Company (RECC).
 Mahindra acquired the business in 2010 and changed the name to Mahindra Electric Mobility Limited.